 Are you a member of the Ramblers or an affiliated group?
 You can find more information about how these restrictions affect you on the Members & Affiliates page.

 Are you a Ramblers volunteer?
 You can find further guidance about restarting activities below.

-The UK government roadmap for lifting lockdown means people in England can now walk outside in groups of up to six or two households.
+The UK government roadmap for lifting lockdown means people in England can now walk together outside.
 Ramblers group walks and volunteer activities can also resume, following Covid-secure guidance.
-You should continue to minimise travel and must not travel to Scotland.

 If you're in an area where the new COVID-19 variant is spreading, the government is advising that where possible you should try to minimise travel in and out of these areas.

 Sunday 1 August 2021Starting at 08:30An easy 0 mile / 0 km walk

 Wednesday 4 August 2021Starting at 10:00A leisurely 6.5 mile / 10.5 km walk

 Sunday 8 August 2021Starting at 10:00A moderate 9 mile / 14.5 km walk